 While growing mint from seed is certainly an option, growing mint from cuttings can be an interesting experience and doesn’t even require you to own a mint plant!

 Can mint be grown from cuttings?

 Yes, mint can be grown cuttings, also known as propagating mint.
 Propagating is simply means producing a plant that is identical (genetically speaking) to its parent by means of dividing, taking cuttings, etc.

-Some plants are more difficult to propagate than others, but with mint, a little patience and plant care will result in your very own little mint bush!
+Some plants are more difficult to propagate than others, but with mint, a little patience and plant care will result in your very own little mint patch.

 How to grow mint from cuttings